 Hard water is water rich in mineral content, especially calcium and magnesium.
-Once the water evaporates, dries, or withdraws during dishwashing, the calcium and magnesium molecules remain stuck on the surfaces they have come into contact with – forming white and cloudy stains.
+Once the water evaporates or dries after washing, the calcium and magnesium molecules remain stuck on the glass surface – forming white and cloudy stains.

 White vinegar is an acid, and exposure to acids can weaken the bonds between mineral molecules.
-That’s why vinegar is commonly used to dissolve mineral buildup in pipes and appliances and sanitize water-softening devices.
+This is why vinegar is commonly used to dissolve mineral buildup in water softeners, pipes and other appliances.

 - Make a white vinegar and water solution.
 For one cup of vinegar, add a cup of water.

 - If you’re going to clean a stained glass surface with the solution, put it in a spray bottle.
 If you’re going to wash dishes with it, put it in a large pot.